WebAssembly/design/FAQ.md

 useful for implementing mid-level compiler optimizations but is not useful for code generation (but which represents a large surface area for codegen implementers to deal with).
 It also has undefined behavior (largely similar to that of C and C++) which makes some classes of optimization feasible or more powerful.
 LLVM's binary format (bitcode) was designed for temporary on-disk serialization of the IR for link-time optimization, and not for stability or compressibility (although it does have some features for both of those).
-LLVM's code generation backends are designed to generate the best possible code, rather than to generate code quickly, and the common software infrastructure in the LLVM project is designed to be easy to use and modify rather than to be as fast as possible; this means that code generation using LLVM's existing backends is slow.

 None of these problems are insurmountable.
 For example PNaCl defines a small portable [subset](https://developer.chrome.com/native-client/reference/pnacl-bitcode-abi) of the IR